fent/node-ytdl-core/README.md

 Once you have received metadata from a video with the `getInfo` function, you may pass that `info`, along with other `options` to `downloadFromInfo`.

+Note: Be sure to set the `downloadURL` option to `true` when you call `getInfo` or you will receive a 403 error when you call `downloadFromInfo`.

 The returned readable stream emits these additional events:

 #### Event: 'format'